EuroPython/website/data/pages-content/accessibility.md

 ## Dietary Requirements
 We aim to meet all dietary requirements, when you specify your dietary requirements during ticket registration.

 Menus and its dietary information will be displayed each day to accommodate your food restrictions.
-We will also a dietary station at the bar area on the second floor foyer - if you are coeliac, or needs to avoid any particular allergen, please come to the dietary station for food.
+We will also have a dietary station at the bar area on the second floor foyer - if you are coeliac, or need to avoid any particular allergen, please come to the dietary station for food.

 ## The Prague Congress Centre (The PCC)
 This is the main venue for EuroPython workshops and the main conference  (17th - 21st July).
 The venue is accessible for wheelchair users.
 Here’s general information on how to get to the venue.